aniketsat/Data-Science-Library-Tricks/README.md

 * Scikit Learn
 * Statsmodels

-Here you can find the quick tricks for using these libraries.
+Here you can find the quick tricks that will save your time and energy every time you use these libraries.